zyedidia/micro/runtime/help/options.md

 	default value: `true`

-* `autosave`: micro will save the buffer every `n` seconds automatically (where `n` is the value of the option).
-Micro also will automatically save and quit when you exit without asking.
-Be careful when using this feature, because you might accidentally save a file, overwriting what was there before.
-If the value of the option is `0` then micro will not autosave.

-	default value: `0`

 * `backup`: micro will automatically keep backups of all open buffers.
 Backups are stored in `~/.config/micro/backups` and are removed when the buffer is closed cleanly.
 In the case of a system crash or a micro crash, the contents